joelclermont/kendo-docs/api/web/timepicker.md

 ### parseFormats `Array`

  Specifies the formats, which are used to parse the value set with the value method or by direct input.
 If not set the value of the options.format will be used.
+Note that value of the format option is always used.

 #### Example